Frequently Asked Questions

 There are no substitutions or waivers of these requirements.

 - Can substitutions be made for required prerequisites?

 No, we do not accept substitutions for our required prerequisites, no matter your work experience or education level.
 We do not waive them for students who are already working in health care or who have already completed graduate education.
-For example, if you have taken a higher level course in biology, but have not taken general biology you will still be required to take general biology.
-If you have a graduate degree in a field such as nursing, public health, exercise science, etc., those courses cannot be used as substitutes for your prerequisites.
 There is a general level of knowledge that we want all students to have when starting our program.

 - Do I need to pursue a bachelor’s degree in the health sciences to apply?

 No; however, a baccalaureate or graduate degree earned at a regionally accredited U.S. or Canadian institution is required (regardless of major), as well as the required prerequisites.